doraadong/UNIFAN/README.md

 pip install git+https://github.com/doraadong/UNIFAN.git
 ```

-If you want to upgrade UNIFAN to the newest version, then first uninstall it by:
+If you want to upgrade UNIFAN to the latest version, then first uninstall it by:

 ```shell
 pip uninstall unifan
 ```

 And then just run the pip install command again.

 # Command-line